alvinang/Todo-Randomizer/README.md

 gem 'protected_attributes'
 ```

-### Remaining Task

-* Ability to remove todo list
-* Cap todo list to maximum of 5
-* Drag & drop capability
-* Timer
-* Clean up UI

 ### Methodology (non-technical)

 From the book (The 4-Hour Workweek)[http://www.fourhourworkweek.com/] by Tim Ferriss & [The 7 Habits of Highly Effective People](https://www.stephencovey.com/7habits/7habits.php), staying focused is crucial.
-Hence, this app is created with a maximum of 5 things on your to-do list, to be completed today.
+Hence, this app is created to allow you to add important tasks to be completed today.

-When you are running out of time, you focus entirely on finishing up your work; hence the timer.

 ### Questions/Comments